SethRedwine/CSCI8420-TeamASJ/CodeAnalysis/CodeAnalysis.md

 ### Manual Code Review

-Based on the analysis of the data flow diagram we developed, we identified the four most relevant CWEs to look for as we reviewed the codebase.
+Based on the analysis of the data flow diagram we developed, we identified the four most relevant common weaknesses to look for as we reviewed the codebase.
+After reviewing the code base, we found three of these represented represented which are discussed further in the Summary of Key Findings section.

 #### Manual Code Review Checklist:

 - [X] CWE-20: Improper Input Validation
-- [X] CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')
+- [] CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')
 - [X] CWE-250: Execution with Unnecessary Privileges
 - [X] CWE-284: Improper Access Control

 ### Summary of Key Findings

 The security vulnerabilities found in the manual and automated code reviews can be categorized into known security threats provided by the Common Weakness Enumeration (CWE).
-The following CWEs were determined based on the review findings.
+The following CWEs were determined to be present and relevant based on the review findings.

 #### [CWE-20: Improper Input Validation](https://cwe.mitre.org/data/definitions/20.html)
 The manual code review showed that Mailpile uses [validators.py](https://github.com/mailpile/Mailpile/blob/master/mailpile/config/validators.py) to validate most input with regards to email addresses, URL's, directories, and more.
 These are read in from a config file.
 The input being read in from the config files is not being checked or validated.
 This could allow attackers the ability to craft an unexpected input which could result in malicious use of the program.